 The use of Elisa's own virtual conferences is comprehensively documented.
 The data collected in Elisa's Meeting Centre reports are utilized when assessing virtual conference behavior among customers: the number of participants, length of avoided conference travel, and distribution by modes of transport.
-Complementary data was derived from national commutation surveys (Statistics Finland as the source for overseas areas and the National Travel Survey 2004-2005 for Finland).
+Complementary data was derived from national commutation surveys (Statistics Finland as the source for overseas areas and the National Travel Survey 2004-2005 for Finland) and surveys held to customers.

-The basic assumption made on office space distribution of the conference participants is: head office or nearby area 80 per cent, other parts of Finland 10 per cent, Europe 7 per cent and other continents 3 per cent.
+The basic assumption made on office space distribution of the conference participants is: head office or nearby area 87 per cent, other parts of Finland 8 per cent, Europe 4per cent and other continents 2 per cent.
 Calculation assumption based on two customer inquiry.
-In year 2010 the sample of survey was 7 companies and in year 2013 56 companies.
+In year 2010 the sample of survey was 7 companies, in year 2013 56 companies and in year 2014 118 companies.
 Distribution of companies offices were volume weighted average of these inquiries.

-The shares of transportation by mode Finland were assumed to be: passenger car kilometers 67 per cent, train kilometers 22 per cent, ship kilometers 0 per cent and short flights 9 per cent.
+The shares of transportation by mode Finland were assumed to be: passenger car kilometers 69 per cent, train kilometers 22 per cent, ship kilometers 0 per cent and short flights 9 per cent.
 Calculation assumption is average on Elisa's own use and the National Travel Surveys 2004-2005 and 2011.